 3.1.
 You can connect with a Latin culture

 To be clear, I’m not saying that Roman emperors have no place in modern practices or that you should be worshiping living leaders.
 As a form of safety clause to prevent abuses, the divine status of the dead must be for the dead only and not those yet to be deceased or their living relatives.
 And also, there are valid reasons why ancient Roman emperors can be worshipped: for instance, if you’re a devotee of Antinous, Hadrian will naturally be a central figure in your practices; or maybe you have a deep admiration for Marcus Aurelius and his work and therefore wish to worship him.
 That’s legitimate.
-But in both of those cases, as in others, it’s worship born out of the relevance those people have in your personal life as sources of inspiration, religious figures and role-models.
+But in both of those cases, as in others, it’s worship born out of the relevance those people have in your personal life as sources of inspiration, religious figures or role-models.
 It’s basically the same as honouring Plato, Apuleius, Seneca, Leonardo da Vinci, John Locke, Isaac Newton or William Wilberforce.
-Which is different from paying tribute to deceased rulers out of a pretence citizenship and a non-existing civic duty towards a bygone State.
+Which is different from paying tribute to deceased rulers out of a pretence citizenship or a non-existing civic duty towards a bygone State.
 And all the while ignoring the actual historical figures of the nation you’re actually part of.

 The surviving information on ancient Roman polytheism contains a fair amount of data on traditional offerings, though part of it pertains to animal sacrifice: male beasts were given to gods, female to goddesses; white ones to celestial deities or divine aspects, dark ones to infernal powers; certain species of animals were deemed appropriate to this or that particular deity, like bulls to Jupiter and sows to Ceres; and of course, victims were also chosen considering their physical state and age.
-Then there’s also information on non-violent offerings, like libum or cheese cakes with honey, and simpler ones like incense or libations of wine.
+Then there’s also information on bloodless offerings, like libum or cheese cakes with honey, and simpler ones like incense or libations of wine.

-You can perform animal sacrifices if you want to and have the necessary skills and means – both material and legal – to do it properly.
-If not, it’s best to stay out of it and avoid causing unnecessary suffering to the victim or find yourself on the wrong side of the law.
-As for non-violent offerings, you can use those mentioned in ancient sources, pick up a book of Roman recipes and reproduce or adapt a few of them or present entirely modern alternatives.
+Animal sacrifice is not forbidden in modern Roman polytheism, but it requires skills and means – both material and legal – to be done properly.
+Otherwise, it’s best to stay out of it and avoid legal problems or unnecessary suffering to the victim.
+As for bloodless offerings, you can use those mentioned in ancient sources, pick up a book of Roman recipes and try some or present entirely modern alternatives.
 Meat, fish, savory or sweet dishes, bread or dairy products, jam, caramel or chocolate, red wine, white wine, green wine, milk, fresh juices, liquors… the list goes on.
-And then you can combine the aforementioned symbolism of animal sacrifice with non-animal offerings: for instance, you can offer Ceres a wheat bread shaped like a pig or Jupiter a cake shaped like a bull and glazed with white sugar.
+As with philosophical schools and national heroes, you don’t have to limit yourself to what was available up until the 5th century, but can use modern produce.
+And then you can combine them with the aforementioned traditional symbolism of animal sacrifice: for instance, offer Ceres a wheat bread shaped like a pig or Jupiter a cake shaped like a bull and glazed with white sugar.

 Don’t be discouraged, though, because there’s an advantage to this creativity: it allows you to incorporate local products.
-There may be meat, fish or pastry dishes that are traditional in your area, a type of fruit that’s abundantly produced in your region or maybe you have a set of family recipes.
+There may be meat, fish or pastry dishes that are traditional in your area, a type of fruit that’s abundantly produced locally or maybe you have a set of family recipes.
 If they resemble some of the things that were made and offered in the ancient Roman world, good!
 But if not, don’t be afraid to offer them.
 Try it, if necessary adapt it, and in this as in the issue of the festive calendar, culture and nationality, tie your practices to your surroundings.
-As said before, there’s more to Roman polytheism than what was done in one particular place and time.
+As said before, there’s more to Roman polytheism than what was done in just one particular place and time.